 Seizures are an unusual outburst of electric impulse or nerve signal originated mainly from the brain.
 This is the most common neurological disorders affecting your pet dogs.
 When the seizure period starts your dogs do not place their tongue inside their mouth since there is a high possibility they might bite it off.

-As a pet owner, it is essential that you place your dog on the ground and maintain this lying position during the course of the seizure attack in order to avoid further injuries.
+As a pet owner, it is essential that you are familiar with the symptoms of a dog having a seizure.
+When a seizure happens you will need to place your dog on the ground and maintain this lying position during the course of the seizure attack in order to avoid further injuries.
 Knowing dog seizure symptoms will go a long way in protecting your dog.

-You also need to be well aware that as dogs experience jerky movements, their body temperature rises when the condition lasts longer than few minutes this can sometimes result in heat stroke.
+You also need to be well aware that as dogs experience jerky movements, their body temperature rises when the condition lasts longer than a few minutes this can sometimes result in heatstroke.

 Prodome Stage: This occurs as your pet experience an alteration in mood and behavior which can go on for several hours and even up to days.

 Aura Stage: This is the second stage of dog seizure symptoms.
 This composes commencing signs that will prompt you about the beginning of the seizure attack.
 This may take a couple of seconds to hours.
 This stage is characterized by apparent anxiety, looking for a place to hide, shaking, and even trembling.
 In most cases you can dogs with increased salvation, wandering, restlessness, and whining.

 Ictal Stage: This occurs when the dog displays an unusual increase in body activity that persists for a couple of seconds up to five minutes.
 More so, the dog experiences intense muscle contraction that you can observe the sudden loss of consciousness, paralysis, and inability to move about extreme drooling, bladder and bowel incontinence, and more.
 If the seizure continues for more than five minutes, the dog may experience status epilepticus (SE) or a prolonged seizure.